-I sink deep into Scott’s couch and travel back thirty years to the duplex townhouse looking down on the freeway.
-The one my husband and I rented in 1969 after our house in Santa Cruz burned down.
+I sink deep into Scott’s couch and am taken against my will back thirty years to the duplex townhouse looking down on the freeway.
+The one Sam and I rented in 1969 after our house in Santa Cruz burned down.

 Just when we think we are so special.
 So smart.
 So lucky.
 Sam is on his way to a Ph.D. in Literature; I am scheduled for interviews to become a public school teacher.
-Dad’s wedding gift buys us a very hip little sports car, a Fiat Spyder convertible, British Racing Green.
-We live in the guesthouse attached to the garage of a popular English Professor.
+Dad’s wedding check buys us a very hip little sports car, a Fiat Spyder convertible, British Racing Green.
+We live in the guesthouse attached to the garage of a popular Professor.
 He pays us to proofread his novel and baby-sit his kids.
 We are included in faculty dinners after abalone expeditions.
-His wife takes me under her wing, shows me how to bake the New England sandwich bread she packs in her kids’ lunches.
+His wife takes me under her wing, offers to come teach me how to bake the New England sandwich bread she packs in her kids’ lunches.
 Harriet is a solid 5’11”, towering over the dough as she kneads and punches it into the required consistency.

 I step over to take her place at the counter.
 My kneading originates from a point between my chest and my chin, about six inches above the counter.
-I try to bully the dough the way she does, but I’m a wimp.
-I glance around for a step stool.
+I try to bully the dough the way she does; it’s a farce.
+I glance around for a step stool; I lack leverage.
 Worn out with squeezing, I step aside so she can finish up.
 She chatters about baking bread from scratch since she was a little girl.
 Chop wood.
 Carry water.
 Take notes.

 After the fire, these rooms are reduced to a six hundred square foot pile of smoldering stuff we used to care about.
 The walls are still standing, but blistered and black.
 My mother’s first batch of original oil paintings claim a spot in one of the layers of stinking rubble.
 She left them with us on her return to Spain.
 Her charred canvasses curl like French crepes.